The Easybeats: Following up "Friday on My Mind", Easy Come, Easy Go and the scrapped album

 During this period, the band was filmed by Australian director Peter Clifton for a proposed documentary for the Australian Broadcasting Corporation.
 Filmed under the title Between Heaven and Hell (which was later changed to Easy Come, Easy Go), the documentary was lost for nearly 42 years.
 It was restored, reedited and shown at film festivals in 2012.

 In May, their first album for United Artists was released: Good Friday (re-titled Friday on My Mind in the US).
 That same month, they returned to Australia for a nationwide tour.
 After the tour, drummer Snowy Fleet decided to quit the band.
 Fleet was unhappy at the amount of time he had to spend away from his wife and young children.
 Returning to the UK without a drummer, the group began several recordings with a session drummer, Freddie Smith – a Glaswegian who had played with George Young's older brother Alex (stage name George Alexander) in Bobby Patrick & The Big Six.

 During this period, the band recorded their next single, "Heaven And Hell", which marked a turning point for the group, with its sophisticated songwriting and arrangements.
 Vanda and Young were influenced by the current psychedelic pop, popular in the UK and US.
 The single was produced by Glyn Johns, who had worked as an engineer on the Shel Talmy sessions.
 The band also began work on a new album with Johns, most of which was recorded and prepared for issue but was never released because of the band's complicated financial and contractual problems.

-"Heaven And Hell" was released in June and, like the previous single, it also failed to make a mark on the UK charts.
+"Heaven And Hell" was released in June and, like the previous single, it also failed to make a mark on the UK chart.
 This was due, in part, to the song being banned by the BBC.
 The single also ran into problems in the US, where a censored version titled "Heaven", replaced the lyric "Discovering someone else in your bed" with "discovering that her love has gone dead".
-In Australia the single did much better; reaching #8.
+In Australia the single did much better; reaching No. 8.

 After extensive auditions in London a replacement drummer was found in Tony Cahill (born 20 December 1941) who had formerly played with Brisbane band The Purple Hearts.
 With Cahill, the band toured the US in August, supporting Gene Pitney.
 During their US visit, they recorded their next single, "Falling Off the Edge of the World", in New York.
 The single received moderate airplay in the US, but did not chart.